Rirsc/rirsc.github.io/content/posts/230103_flaaryr and the loosers.md

 <iframe style="border: 0; width: 700px; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=2940750360/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://hungria.bandcamp.com/album/cumbre-de-nieves-perpetuas">Cumbre de Nieves Perpetuas by Hungría</a></iframe>
 </div>

-On Friday we went to SO36 and saw Die Vierlierer, which was quite cool and crowded.
+On Friday we went to SO36 and saw **Die Vierlierer**, which was quite cool and crowded.
 The djs afterwards, a couple throwing german 80s postpunk awesonenes were incredibly good.